toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 ![Hello-2]({{ site.baseurl }}/images/hello-2.png)

-Whats we just did was basically 2 things.
+Whats we just did were basically 2 things.
 First, we use Erlang `spawn/3` to spawn above module function.
 Second we passing a message through those ***actor***.

-The result of `spawn/3` `<0.41.0>` is called process identifier, often just written `Pid` by the community.
+The result of `spawn/3` above, `<0.41.0>`, is called process identifier, often just written `Pid` by the community.
 Each thing in Erlang (seriously) is simply a process.
 Even the erlang shell itself is a process!
 So when we send `{self(), <args>}` to the `pint/0` function from within Erlang shell, we basically just sent its process identifier (which get echoed back to its mailbox by our `pint/0` function).

 ![Hello-3]({{ site.baseurl }}/images/hello-3.png)

 When we `flush/0` the IO buffer, we can see that previous received messages are correctly processing by our module.

 From this very simple demonstration, we can actually grasp the underlying reason of why Erlang can scale better than any other platform : because users would be represented as processes which only reacted upon certain events (i.e.: receiving a call, hanging up, etc.).
-An ideal system would support processes doing small computations,  and too make it efficient, it plausible for processes to be started very quickly, to be destroyed very quickly and to be able to switch them really fast.
+An ideal system would support processes doing small computations,  and too make it efficient, its plausible for processes to be started very quickly, to be destroyed very quickly and to be able to switch them really fast.
 How fast?

 Lets put more challange to this Swede.
 Here we try to spawn 10 processes that will echoed any integer argument that passed to it.
 The argument ranging from 1 to 10, as showed bellow :